 This page summarizes publicly available information about the adverse impacts of land-based wind power on wildlife in North America and the status of our knowledge regarding how to avoid or minimize these impacts.
 To download a printable PDF of this information, click here.

 In recognition of the active work in this field of research, the information on this page is updated and undergoes expert review on an annual basis to incorporate new results as they become publicly available.
-For a summary of substantial changes made for the June 2016 version, please click here.
+For a summary of substantial changes made for the June 2017 version, please click here.
+To download the 2016 version, click here.
 To download the 2015 version, click here.
 To download the 2014 version, click here.

 Literature citations supporting the information presented are denoted in parentheses; full citations can be found below.

 (AWEA) American Wind Energy Association.
 2017.
 U.S. Wind Industry First Quarter 2017 Market Report.
 Washington, DC.
 Accessed online 6/6/17 at http://awea.files.cms-plus.com/FileDownloads/pdfs/1Q2017%20AWEA%20Market%20Report%20Public%20Version.pdf

 Agha M, Lovich JE, Ennen JR, Augustine B, Arundel TR, Murphy MO, Meyer-Wilkins K, Bjurlin C, Delaney D, Briggs J, Austin M, Madrak SV, and Price SJ.
 2015.
 Turbines and Terrestrial Vertebrates: Variation in Tortoise Survivorship Between a Wind Energy Facility and an Adjacent Undisturbed Wildland Area in the Desert Southwest.
 Environmental Management 56(2): 332-341.